Interpretable ECG Analysis for Myocardial Infarction Detection through Counterfactuals: Methods

 \subsection{Preprocessing}

 For the preprocessing of the raw ECG signals, we primarily utilized the NeuroKit2 library \cite{makowski2021neurokit2} (version 0.2.5) in Python (version 3.9.13).
-Both denoising and peak detection were accomplished using the method described in \cite{koka2022} (see Supplementary Figures C.1-C.4).
+Both denoising and peak detection were accomplished using the method described in \cite{koka2022} (see Supplementary Figures C.1-C.4). \rtodo{R1.2}The denoising step was essential for removing noise artifacts that could interfere with subsequent analysis, while peak detection allowed for accurate identification of key waveform components, such as R-peaks, which are crucial for segmenting the ECG data into individual cardiac cycles.

 We excluded the initial and final beats to ensure the consistency of the utilized beat signals.
-Specifically, we omitted these beats to ensure the extraction of RR\_prev and RR\_next features (Table \ref{T2}), which necessitate calculations before or after the R peak.
-While we could have assigned NaN or 0 values to these features, opting to remove the corresponding beats is advantageous, because this approach mitigates opening and closing errors for the overall signal, hence also contributes to improved signal quality.
+Specifically, we removed these beats to ensure the extraction of RR\_prev and RR\_next features (Table \ref{T2}), which necessitate calculations before or after the R peak.
+While we could have assigned NaN or 0 values to these features, choosing to remove the corresponding beats is advantageous, because this approach mitigates opening and closing errors for the overall signal, hence also contributes to improved signal quality.